andreasgunther/andreasgunther/README.md

     me.hobbies[][1] = "Code";
     me.future[] = "I dream of working in another country, learning about the new technologies
-                   and using them in my daily life."
+                   and using them in my daily life.";
 }
  ```